AlexShkarin/pyLabLib/docs/devices/Thorlabs_misc.rst

 MFF101/102 flip mount
 ~~~~~~~~~~~~~~~~~~~~~~~

-The class is proved as :class:`pylablib.devices.Thorlabs.MFF<.Thorlabs.kinesis.MFF>`.
+The class is provided as :class:`pylablib.devices.Thorlabs.MFF<.Thorlabs.kinesis.MFF>`.
 It allows for control of the flip mirror position, as well as changing its digital input and output settings.

 .. _misc_thorlabs_fw: